 Abstract

 This research addresses the critical need to identify drug-drug interactions (DDIs) before market entry.
 Existing preclinical detection methods are resource-intensive, prompting the use of computational models based on premarket drug properties.
 However, current models often oversimplify interactions, neglecting nuanced alterations in pharmacological effects.
 DDIs, rooted in the structural features of the DDI graph, are non-random, and understanding these relationships is vital for making comprehensive predictions and uncovering structural patterns in the DDI graph.
-The study introduces the Similarity Network Fusion and Convolutional Neural Networks (SNF-CNN) model, treating comprehensive DDIs as a signed network.
+This study introduces the Similarity Network Fusion and Convolutional Neural Networks (SNF-CNN) model, treating comprehensive DDIs as a signed network.
 SNF-CNN excels in predicting degressive (AUC = 0.975, AUPR = 0.967), enhancive (AUC = 0.969, AUPR = 0.822) and Unknown DDIs (AUC = 0.971, AUPR = 0.948).
-A comparative analysis against state-of-the-art methods highlights SNF-CNN’s superiority, not only in predicting DDIs but also in accurately forecasting non-DDIs.
+A comparative analysis against state-of-the-art methods highlights the superiority of SNF-CNNs, not only in predicting DDIs but also in accurately forecasting non-DDIs.
 The SNF-CNN code and data are available on GitHub https://github.com/aminkhod/DDI-Project/tree/master/SNF CNN.
 For inquiries or collaboration, please contact A.khodamoradi@uninova.pt.

 Fig. 1.
 Graphical abstract